 Change an AWS Connection

 To change the connection settings for an AWS account, click the Connect tab.
-Click Edit on the AWS tile.
+Click Edit on the AWS card.
 Select an AWS account from the list.
 You can modify the following information.
 When you’re done, click Save.

 AWS Access Key ID and AWS Secret Access Key Enter the AWS Access Key ID and Secret Access Key for the ShuttleOpsUser IAM user.